narramadan/gotchas/Git_Commands_For_Reference.md

 `git config --global --unset http.proxy` - to remove the proxy configuration

+## Git GUI
+`gitk` - Opens Git GUI on the current branch

+`gitk --all` - Opens Git GUI with all branches

 ## Create
 `git clone <url>` - Clone a repository